-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 September 2021, Revised July 2022
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 September 2021, Revised April 2023

-We are grateful to Dominick Bartelme, Alessandro Ferrari, Nir Jaimovich, Isabelle Mejean, Dimitrije Ruzic, Sebastian Sotelo, and seminar participants at Aarhus, the Asia Pacific Trade Seminar, Barcelona Summer Forum, the CEPR Paris Symposium, EIEF, INSEAD, JGU-Mainz, the Lausanne Conference on Conflict and Nation Building, LMU Munich, Michigan, the Paris Trade Seminar, Sant'Anna School of Advanced Studies, the TPR Forum, the UK Foreign, Commonwealth & Development Office, Yonsei, and Zurich for helpful comments.
+The analysis and conclusions set forth are those of the authors and do not indicate concurrence by other members of the research staff or the Board of Governors of the Federal Reserve System.
+We are grateful to Dominick Bartelme, Alessandro Ferrari, Sara Heller, Nir Jaimovich, Isabelle Mejean, Dimitrije Ruzic, Sebastian Sotelo, Yongseok Shin (discussant), Basit Zafar, and seminar participants at Aarhus, the Asia Pacific Trade Seminar, Bank of Italy, Barcelona Summer Forum, the CEPR Paris Symposium, Duke, EIEF, INSEAD, JGU-Mainz, the Lausanne Conference on Conflict and Nation Building, LMU Munich, Michigan, the NBER SI EFEG, the NBER ITI Fall Meeting, the Paris Trade Seminar, Sant'Anna School of Advanced Studies, the TPR Forum, UCL, the UK Foreign, Commonwealth & Development Office, Yonsei, and Zurich for helpful comments.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.